EighteenZi/rocksdb_wiki/Performance-Benchmarks.md

+These benchmark measures RocksFDB performance when data resides on flash storage.

 # Setup

 All of the benchmarks are run on the same machine.
 Here are the details of the test setup: